Keanu Reeves wasn't sad.

 As tends to be the case, he was linked to a bevy of his co-stars, including Sandra Bullock and Charlize Theron, but if at any time he was in a relationship (other than his current one with Grant) it wasn't with a fellow Hollywood celebrity.

-On The Tonight Show Starring Jimmy Fallon in 2013 he was wearing what anyone would take for a wedding band on his left ring finger, but no revelations ever sprang from that accessory choice.
+On The Tonight Show Starring Jimmy Fallon in 2013 he was wearing what many would take for a wedding band on his left ring finger, but no revelations ever sprang from that accessory choice.

 It's all clear now, of course.